twitter/typeahead.js/doc/jquery_typeahead.md

 * `typeahead:closed` – Triggered when the dropdown menu of a typeahead is closed.

+* `typeahead:change` – Triggered when the typeahead loses focus, if its value has changed since it gained focus.

 * `typeahead:cursorchanged` – Triggered when the dropdown menu cursor is moved to a different suggestion.
 The event handler will be invoked with 3
   arguments: the jQuery event object, the suggestion object, and the name of